tripup-company/tripup-company.github.io/README.md

 #### Domains

-We have several domains for different markts.
-By changing domain you can set from which shop the data should be loaded and which currency and language will be displayed.
-The have different shop listed in the following table.
+We have serveral shops for different markets.
+Please choose correct shop for your localtion.

 | shop | currency | language
 | --- | --- | ---